ARMmbed/mbed-os-5-docs/docs/refs/api/platform/sleep.md

 #### Sleep

-There is only one sleep function in the Mbed OS 5.6
+There is only one sleep function in Mbed OS 5.6

 ```c++
 void sleep();
 ```

-This function invokes Sleep manager that is introduced below.
+This function invokes sleep manager, which we introduce below.

-It is invoked in the idle loop by default.
-This default behaviour can be overwritten by attaching a different the idle hook function pointer.
+The idle loop invokes sleep manager by default.
+You can overwrite this default behaviour by attaching a different idle hook function pointer.

 ```c++
 void new_idle_loop()